hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api.md

 ![API diagram](/img/universal-public-api.png "API ")

 Hewlett Packard Enterprise (HPE) offers the DSCC public REST API to provide the agility previously mentioned.
 It is specified based on the OpenAPI format version 3 (OpenAPI 3.0 information).
 The specification defines a standard, language-agnostic interface to the RESTful API allowing clients (both human and computer) to consume capabilities of DSCC services efficiently.
-The API definition is available for download in either OpenAPI 3 YAML or JSON format at the link mentioned in at the next chapter.
+The API definition is available for download in either OpenAPI 3 YAML or JSON format at the link mentioned in the next chapter.

 Some of the advantages of distributing the API in OpenAPI 3.0 format: